ptrckqn/shadibeshai-website/src/pages/lab.md

         especially among visible minorities living in North America.
 When she is not at school or work, you can find her drawing, writing poetry, or with her friends.
+    - title: Zainab Tahir
+      sub: "Lab Volunteer "
+      image: /uploads/zainab-lab-feature.jpg
+      body: Zainab is currently a first-year undergraduate student pursuing her degree in psychology.
+She is currently a lab volunteer, hoping to learn about psychology, particularly the intersection of cognitive psychology and cultural studies.
+In the future, she hopes to research the impact of cultural upbringing on cognitive processes, such as decision-making and problem-solving.
+She aspires to pursue graduate studies in clinical psychology, with a specialization in cognitive psychology.
+She hopes to contribute to her field by bridging gaps in mental health care accessibility and understanding across diverse communities.
+In her free time, she enjoys spending time with her friends and family or volunteering.
 alumni:
   title: Lab Alumni
   bio: